 Due to the restrictive circumstances of war-time conflict, both the gathering and the dissemination of information related to cases and investigations must contend with unique obstacles.
 Thus, our casework will be continually updated as information becomes both available and conveyable in light of changing events.

 This panel explores how human rights organizations are engaging in the fight for justice regarding crimes committed within the war.
-With a particular focus on open-source investigations and strategic case building, the event will examine existing approaches, as well as obstacles, to legally addressing these human rights abuses.
+With a particular focus on open-source investigations and strategic case building, the event examines existing approaches and obstacles to legally addressing these human rights abuses.

 Russia’s invasion of Ukraine in February 2022 has led to an unprecedented array of accountability initiatives for the crimes committed in this ongoing war of aggression.